 The coronavirus (COVID-19) pandemic is forcing publishers around the world to rethink how they work.
-It’s become essential to transform the business with the reality of the new world we inhabit.
-Companies that have started their cloud adoption journey are prospering with the benefits of cloud infrastructure as they transition to the new normal.
+It is now essential to transform the business with the reality of the new world we inhabit.
+Companies that have started their cloud adoption journey are prospering.
+They already see the benefits of cloud infrastructure as they transition to the new normal.

-Traditionally, media companies and publishers have used on-premises data centers that house large numbers of servers to meet their computing needs.
-In the past, that was a configuration that worked: the data seemed safe and sound, and any problems that came up could be addressed in-house by the IT department.
+Traditionally, media companies have used on-premises data centres that house large numbers of servers to meet their computing needs.
+In the past, that was a configuration that worked.
+The data seemed safe and sound, and any problems that came up could be addressed in-house by the IT department.
 The problem with this model is that it is extremely expensive.
 Those servers take up a lot of room: valuable office space that has to be rented.
-These also meant you could only access the data in the office or via VPN access not ideal for fully remote working!
-For Publishers this is especially important with the explosion of On-Demand/OTT content, the limitations of what you physically can store with on premise against the flexibility of capacity and military grade security offered by the cloud could be critical for survival!
+These also meant you could only access the data in the office or via VPN access.
+Clearly that was not ideal for fully remote working.
+For Publishers this is especially important with the explosion of On-Demand/OTT content.
+The greater amount of storage, along with the flexibility of security offered by the cloud is critical.

-Even companies that were resistant to the concept have been forced to embrace remote working and have found that actually productivity is higher with greater happiness and satisfaction from their employees.
+Even companies that were resistant to the concept have been forced to embrace remote working.
+But they have found that in many cases, productivity is higher, with greater happiness and satisfaction from their employees.

-However, many publishers lacked the technology infrastructure to offer this capability which has forced companies to fast track cloud adoption and digital transformation.
+However, many publishers lacked the technology infrastructure to offer this capability.
+This has forced companies to fast track cloud adoption and digital transformation.

 Polls taken after the start of the pandemic show coronavirus has hastened the shift to the cloud.
 A recent MariaDB survey of 559 enterprise tech managers in France, Germany, the U.S. and U.K. revealed that:

-It has become clear that cloud adoption technologies have become a key strategy for publishers to survive and prosper in the dramatically different we live in now, the new ‘normal’.
+Cloud adoption technologies have become key for publishers to survive and prosper in our new world.

-Publishers need to provide the workforce with tools that enable them to sell, service and fulfil their customers’ needs wherever they happen to be working from!
-Additionally, they need to bring everyone in the business together!
-The phrase one single source of the truth is more important than ever with teams now distributed and unable to collaborate.
+Publishers need to provide the workforce with tools that enable them to sell, service and fulfil their customers’ needs.
+They need this wherever they happen to be working from.
+Additionally, they need to bring everyone in the business together.
+The phrase “one single source of the truth” is more important than ever with teams distributed.

-This IS the perfect time to look at how the traditional enterprise systems and workplace processes operate in the new ‘normal’, are they fit for purpose?
-Can traditional on premise systems even be justified anymore as the costs for this far outweigh those of the cloud, let alone the benefits and flexibility that it offers!
+It’s time to look at how the traditional enterprise systems and workplace processes operate in the new ‘normal’.
+Are they fit for purpose?
+Can traditional on-premise systems even be justified anymore?
+The costs for this far outweigh those of the cloud, let alone the benefits and flexibility that it offers.

-This is why it is so important now more than ever for publishers to have the right Order Management Systems (OMS), to take advantage of the digital swing and truly embrace the cloud!
-Empowering users with all the key information at their fingertips, so they can see all their customers’ activities.
-Their Quotes, their Orders, Invoices, copy etc. Working remotely for users is now the new norm.
-There is no going back to how we worked previously!
-Publishers need to embrace the new ‘normal’.
-The lean and agile will prosper and those that are not able to will lag behind, unable to either service their customers effectively or be unable to retain staff unwilling to have the flexibility they have enjoyed during this period.
+This is why it is so important now for publishers to have the right Order Management Systems (OMS).
+This is the only way to take advantage of the digital swing and truly embrace the cloud.
+Empowering users with all the key information at their fingertips.
+They can see all their customers’ activities – from quotes to invoices.
+Working remotely for users is now the new norm.
+There is no going back to how we worked previously.

 Cloud adoption sounds easy but it will require planning and thought.
-Here at BrightGen we want to help facilitate this for publishers and have come up with 5 key points that Publishers should consider when looking to move to the cloud regarding their ad sales solution!
+At BrightGen we want to help facilitate this for publishers.
+Here are five key points that publishers should consider when looking to move to the cloud regarding their ad sales solution.